Do you carry a concealed weapon?

 For just $9 more than the Silver plan, the Gold plan is definitely more robust and offers a substantial difference in coverage.

 The biggest tier is the Platinum Plus.
-For $30 a month or an annual fee of $347, you’ll have legal protection that is equal to $1.1 million.
-If you live in an area that has a high crime rate or a lot of burglaries, the Platinum Plus plan should catch your attention and protect you in any civil trial or claims against you.
+For $42 per month with the annual plan, you’ll have legal liability protection that is equal to $2 million.
+If you live in an area that has a high crime rate or a lot of burglaries, the Platinum plan should catch your attention and protect you in any civil trial or claims against you.